ucsf-deb/bifs/README.rst

 This provides the easiest access to the BIFS package but provides limited access to BIFS class variables.

-To gain full access to the capabilities of BIFS one can: 1) run python,
+To gain full access to the capabilities of BIFS one can:
+ 1) run python
-2) load the BIFS class (import bifs), and 3) e.g. modify the commands in one of the scripts (e.g. bifs_cl_2D.py) described below to suit one's particular project.
+ 2) load the BIFS class (import bifs)
+ 3) e.g. modify the commands in one of the scripts (e.g. bifs_cl_2D.py) described below to suit one's particular project.

 Empirical Priors
 ~~~~~~~~~~~~~~~~